William Buwalda: Early life

 Buwalda was born in 1869 in the Netherlands and moved to Jamestown Township in Michigan in 1883.
 He enlisted in the military when he was 23, continuing a family tradition of military service that went back to the Netherlands.
 Buwalda served five tours of duty and fought in the Spanish–American War.
 His service was described as “excellent” by the military.

 Buwalda's court martial

 William Buwalda attended a lecture by the anarchist Emma Goldman at Walton's Pavilion in San Francisco on April 26, 1908.
 Following the conclusion of the lecture, Buwalda—in uniform—shook her hand and was court-martialed for it in violation of the 62nd Article of War.
 He was sentenced to three years' hard labour at Alcatraz.
 However, Buwalda was pardoned by President Theodore Roosevelt after serving only 10 months in prison.

-According to Gen. Funston, who reduced Buwalda's sentence to three years, “the first duty of an officer or an enlisted man is unquestioned obedience and loyalty to the government, and it makes no difference whether he approves of that government or not.”
+Goldman wrote that General Frederick Funston, who reduced Buwalda's sentence to three years, said that “the first duty of an officer or an enlisted man is unquestioned obedience and loyalty to the government, and it makes no difference whether he approves of that government or not.”